Veliko Tarnovo

 Often referred to as the "City of the Tsars", Veliko Tarnovo is a city located on the northern side of Bulgaria.
 It is one of the oldest settlements in the country and has a history of over 5000 years.

-Between the 12th and 14th century, it was the strongest Bulgarian fortification and the most important political, economic, cultural, and religious center of the empire.
-The most popular landmark is the historic hill of Tsarevets, but there are other touristic attractions in the area, such as the Trapezitza, Samovodska charshia.
+Between the 12th and 14th centuries, it was the strongest Bulgarian fortification and the most important political, economic, cultural, and religious centre of the empire.
+The most popular landmark is the historic hill of Tsarevets, but there are other tourist attractions in the area, such as the Trapezitza and Samovodska Charshia.
 Each hill has its own landmarks.
 Tsarevets has the palaces of the Bulgarian emperors, administrative edifices, and the Patriarchal Cathedral.
-Trapezitsa, that is famous for its former main residence of nobility and for its many churches.
+Trapezitsa is famous for its former main residence of nobility and for its many churches.

-Today, you can observe various monuments and fortifications, such as Castle Tsarevets, the Monument of Mother Bulgaria, or the Monument of Independence.
-The town is also an important cultural, educational, and economic center of North Bulgaria.
+Today, you can observe various monuments and fortifications, such as Castle Tsarevets, the Monument of Mother Bulgaria, and the Monument of Independence.
+The town is also an important cultural, educational, and economic centre of North Bulgaria.

-The city was awarded with the title of "Balkan capital of cultural tourism" in 2009 and is an important tourism hub for the country thanks to its climate, well-preserved architecture, historical heritage.
+The city was awarded the title of "Balkan capital of cultural tourism" in 2009 and is an important tourism hub for the country thanks to its climate, well-preserved architecture, and historical heritage.

 What to see in Veliko Tarnovo: